acidlabs/bootstrap-extensions/README.md

 Conventions
 -----------

 Following the Bootstrap conventions, all extension classes are named upon their _base_ class name.
-In order to avoid any conflict in the future, I also prepend the custom classes names with `custom`.
+In order to avoid any conflict in the future, we also prepend the custom classes names with `custom`.

 **Example**: `.custom-form-actions-bordered` extends `.form-actions` and should be used as follow: